A lot of investment properties have something we call Bonus Space.

 Basements and Attics are notoriously bad places to be during a fire.
 There may be requirements for additional egresses for any living space that is in these two areas.
 Make sure you know all of the requirements before trying to make a bedroom.

 Once you know the requirements, you can determine if a simple project can convert this random bonus space can be used as a bedroom.
+For example, if it just needs a larger window, simply hire someone to install it.
+If you need a closet, get one put in.

 It becomes more challenging if you need another egress added to a basement though.